zoeurl/zoedowney.github.io/_posts/2023-07-10-earthquake-bird.md

 image-alt-text: "In Tokyo at night Alicia Vikander as Lucy Fly and Naoki Kobayashi as Teiji embrace each other; Teiji holds Lucy's head tenderly with his right hand to comfort her."
 ---

-Wash Westmoreland’s _Earthquake Bird_ is ideal background viewing material, but it is by no means white noise.
+Wash Westmoreland’s _Earthquake Bird_ is ideal background viewing material, however it is by no means white noise.
 Indeed, its ominously ambient [soundtrack](https://www.youtube.com/watch?v=lnB6pFwbYZk&ab_channel=AtticusRoss-Topic) was tended to by Nine Inch Nail’s Atticus Ross.

 Louisa ‘Lucy’ Fly (Alicia Vikander) is a Swedish expat in 1980s Tokyo.
 She’s there translating subtitles for Michael Douglas erotic thrillers and, of course, hiding from a murky past.
 She attempts to integrate into Japanese society although this darkness has kept tabs on her.
 Lucy meets Teiji (Naoki Kobayashi), a striking photographer who is as mysterious and antisocial as her.
 They begin a tense affair that leads to irrevocable consequences.